 - Most people with an epidermoid or pilar cyst never seek medical attention.

-- If a cyst is uncomplicated then masterly inactivity should be advised.
+- If a cyst is uncomplicated then no treatment is usually advisable.
 The cyst may disappear spontaneously, leaving no trace.
 Even the most skilful excision will leave a permanent scar.
-Patients who present with cysts often prefer excision.

-- If the cyst is troublesome or if the patient, after counselling, is eager to have it removed, then it may be excised as a surgical procedure under the enhanced service of minor surgery.The entire cyst wall must be removed.
+- If the cyst is troublesome or if the patient, after counselling, is eager to have it removed then the entire cyst should be excised as a surgical procedure.

 Excision of an epidermoid or pilar cyst

-See also separate article Minor Surgery in Primary Care - Basic Procedures.
+See also separate article Minor Surgery in Primary Care.

 - Appropriate aseptic precautions should be taken.